 Warm or cold, high calorie or low, vegetarian or not, an overly salty dip puts a damper on festive parties and gatherings.
-But you can fix either commercial or homemade dips that taste too salty by adding more ingredients to dilute the salt and adding more flavors to mask the salt's taste.
+But you can fix either commercial or homemade dips as well as dressings that taste too salty by adding more ingredients to dilute the salt and adding more flavors to mask the salt's taste.

 Add Non-Salty Ingredients

-For homemade dips, make a second batch or half batch of the dip without any added salt or without adding any salty ingredients -- such as anchovies or Parmesan cheese -- from the original batch.
-For a store-bought dip, add more of the dip's main ingredient or a similar ingredients, for example plain yogurt, sour cream or low-salt mayonnaise in a creamy dip.
-For specific dips, try:
+For homemade dips, make a second batch or half batch of the dip without any added salt or omit the salty ingredients — such as anchovies or Parmesan cheese — from the original batch.
+For a store-bought dip, add more of the dip's main ingredient or a similar ingredients, such as plain yogurt, sour cream or low-salt mayonnaise in a creamy dip.
+A too salty fix for a specific dip or dressing too salty for your taste may include one or more of the following options:

 - Cook thinly sliced onions and shallots to add to onion dips, along with plain Greek yogurt.